Edmund Bojanowski: Life

 His interest in people led him to collect stories as well as songs and proverbs from the rural areas and publish them in "The Friend of the People".
 Bojanowski also became involved in providing books for schools as well as establishing new libraries and creating orphanages for poor children.
 During the cholera epidemic during the period 1848-49 he tended to the sick while helping to medicate and comfort them.
 Due to the rampant sickness he saw around him he helped organize a new hospital (Dom Miłosierdzia).
 He helped to fund hospices and orphanages.

+His leadership role in the Society of St. Vincent de Paul led to his contemporaries famously nicknaming him the "second St. Vincent de Paul".
 He deemed service to the poor as an important task and due to this was able to found a religious order of nuns known as called the Congregation of the Sisters Servants of the Immaculate Conception of the Virgin Mother of God.
 This later led to the creation of separate religious orders in Poznań as well as other cities such as Wrocław.
-In 1867 he authorized the founding of the Congregation of the Poor Servants of the Mother of God which Mother Magdalen of the Sacred Heart led in England.
+In 1867, he authorized the founding of the Poor Servants of the Mother of God, which Mother Magdalen of the Sacred Heart led in England.

-Bojanowski later decided to attempt an education for the priesthood once more in 1869 in Gniezno; but his health continued to deteriorate to the point where he later died 7 August 1871 in Górka Duchowna without becoming ordained as a priest as he had wished for.
+Bojanowski later decided to seek the priesthood once more in 1869 in Gniezno, but his health continued to deteriorate to the point where he later died 7 August 1871 in Górka Duchowna without being ordained.

 Religious orders

-Bojanowski either founded or co-founded four separate religious congregations:
+Bojanowski either founded or co-founded what became four separate religious congregations: